ibuetler/e1pub/hacking-lab-livecd-installation/install-livecd-en.md

 # Installing Hacking-Lab LiveCD
 ## Introduction
 This guide will help you install the Hacking-Lab LiveCD on your laptop or computer.
-The LiveCD is needed to establish a VPN connection to the Hacking-Lab and is based on a 64 Bit Kali Linux system.
+The LiveCD is needed to establish a VPN connection to the Hacking-Lab and is based on a 64-bit Kali Linux system.
 Furthermore, the LiveCD is optimized and prepared for various exercises in Hacking Lab.
-You need a 64 bit laptop for the LiveCD to work correctly.
+You need a 64-bit laptop for the LiveCD to work correctly.

 ## Pre-requirement
 To use the LiveCD on your computer, the hypervisor feature in the BIOS must be activated on your PC.
 Please ensure this first, otherwise the LiveCD will not start.